Patriot Games: Themes

 Patriot Games was notable for subverting the moral ambiguity of the antagonists in espionage novels by John le Carré, Len Deighton, and Robert Ludlum.
-According to Marc Cerasini's essay on the novel, “Clancy’s sensible revulsion toward the terrorists is so strident and intense...that it verges on the physical.”
-He added that “the author’s understandable disgust toward his villains is ‘bourgeois’, for there is not a shred of sympathy for these Irish ‘patriots’.”
+According to Marc Cerasini's essay on the novel, "Clancy's sensible revulsion toward the terrorists is so strident and intense...that it verges on the physical."
+He added that "the author's understandable disgust toward his villains is 'bourgeois', for there is not a shred of sympathy for these Irish 'patriots'."

-The novel is also said to be inspired by the gothic horror genre in the depiction of the ULA as “twisted political misfits” who practice political violence in the vein of Count Dracula and his “family”, as well as other gothic elements like the presence of the Prince and Princess of Wales.
+The novel is also said to be inspired by the gothic horror genre in the depiction of the ULA as "twisted political misfits" who practice political violence in the vein of Count Dracula and his "family", as well as other gothic elements like the presence of the Prince and Princess of Wales.

 Development

-Clancy started working on Patriot Games in 1979, along with other novels which would later be published: The Hunt for Red October (1984) and The Cardinal of the Kremlin (1988).
+Clancy started working on the storyline for Patriot Games in 1979, alongside other novels featuring Jack Ryan which would later be published: The Hunt for Red October (1984) and The Cardinal of the Kremlin (1988).
 He says of his passion for accuracy and detail: "When I was in London, researching Patriot Games, I spent 20 hours walking around the Mall with a camera, clipboard and tape recorder, just choreographing my opening chapter, to make sure it would happen exactly the way I wrote it.
 Later, when I took my kids there, I could tell them, 'This is the tree that Jack Ryan hid his wife and daughter behind, and that's the road where the bad guys escaped.'
 I feel a moral obligation to my readers to get it right.
 In the insurance business, you have to pay attention to details or a client could lose everything.
 A doctor has to, a cop, a fireman, why not a writer?"
-Although he was criticized for doubling down on technical details in the novel, Clancy considers Patriot Games to be his best.
+Although he was criticized for toning down the novel's technical details in comparison to The Hunt for Red October, Clancy considers Patriot Games to be his best.

 Discussing the final scene where Jack Ryan lets the primary antagonist Sean Miller live instead of killing him, Clancy remarked: "Of all the letters I got on Patriot Games, not one said, 'He should have killed the little bastard.'
 Personally I'd have done it.
 You harm my kids and I'll blow you away.
 You don't touch my kids.
 But I'm not Jack Ryan.
 He has to be in control.
 He plays by the rules."

 Reception

-Commercially, Patriot Games debuted at number one on the New York Times bestseller list for the week of August 2, 1987.
-It has since sold over 1,063,000 hardcover copies by the next year.
+Commercially, Patriot Games debuted at number one on The New York Times Best Seller list for the week of August 2, 1987.
+By 1988, it had sold over 1,063,000 hardcover copies.

-Critically, the book received generally positive reviews.
+The book received generally positive reviews.
 The New York Times praised it as "a powerful piece of popular fiction; its plot, if implausible, is irresistible, and its emotions are universal."
 However, Kirkus Reviews's verdict is mixed, stating that "Exciting shoot-outs and chases, and lots of Royal wish-fulfillment; but without naval authenticity to bolster the prose, Clancy is a fish out of water."